PMCC-BioinformaticsCore/janis/docs/references/types.rst

 Often you can just use the uninstantiated type for annotation.
 All types can be made optional by instantiating the type wth ``(optional=True)``.
 By default types are required (non-optional) and inputs that have a default are made optional.

+Patterns
+**********

+The janis-patterns repository has an example of how python types relate to Janis types: https://github.com/PMCC-BioinformaticsCore/janis-patterns/blob/master/types/pythontypes.py

 File
 ********